Add Your Heading Text Here

 We eat good food!
 Over the years we have experimented with many different backpacking foods and freeze dried foods.
 With the help of the many of the youth participants, we have been able to learn what is in and what must go.
 Breakfasts and dinners are prepared and eaten together.
 Lunches consist of trail food and fruits and veggies.
 Examples include: pita, bagels, salami, cheeses, hummus, fresh veggies, dried fruits, peanut butter, trail mix, energy bars, etc. Lunches are carried in a shared bear can or stuff sack that the participants’ can pull from as needed.
 Typical breakfasts might include breakfast burritos, oatmeal, eggs & breakfast meats, dried fruit, bagels, etc. Dinner examples include a variety of pastas (Mac & Cheese and others), burritos, stews, veggies, etc. Dinners, breakfasts, and other group food are also packed into bear cans that are carried by our group.

 Yes, it is true.
-Dating back to the summer of 2000, Lasting Adventures Program Director, Scott Gehrman, did earn the reputation of sleeping with the bears when he awoke to a bear crawling over him.
-It was his fault however, as he chose to sleep next to the one bag of food that did not fit into a bear canister.
+Dating back to the summer of 2000, Lasting Adventures Program Director Scott Gehrman earned the reputation of sleeping with the bears when he awoke to a bear crawling over him.
+It was his fault, however, as he chose to sleep next to the one bag of food that did not fit into a bear canister.

-In order to stop this devastating cycle, the National Park service is investigating and trying a variety of methods to reduce bear-humans interactions.
+To stop this devastating cycle, the National Park Service is investigating and testing a variety of methods to reduce bear-human interactions.
 Their goal is to keep the bear population wild and to retrain conditioned bears to live on natural food, rather than human food.
 This is also why we practice “Leave No Trace” and why we have to carry bulky bear-proof canisters.
 These methods are working!
-Over the past ten years Lasting Adventures, Inc. has seen a marked decrease in the number of bear-human interactions.
-No longer can we guarantee a bear sighting on every trip; however, it still is very likely.
+Over the past 20 years, Lasting Adventures, Inc. has seen a marked decrease in bear-human interactions.
+We can no longer guarantee a bear sighting on every trip.

-In addition to the bears, we encounter many other animals and critters ranging from deer, squirrels, marmots, birds, and even rattlesnakes and scorpions.
-We work with the participants to teach them how to respect the animals and critters and thus we do not encounter any problems with these animals.
+In addition to the bears, we encounter many other animals and critters, including deer, squirrels, marmots, birds, and even rattlesnakes and scorpions.
+We work with participants to teach them to respect animals and critters, so we do not encounter any problems with them.
 Yet, like the bears, many of these animals do come and visit us as they prowl around looking for food.

 No. We do no technical climbing.
 Yet, at times, participants are able to scramble on rocks and boulders not exceeding 8-10 feet in height.